Towards Quantum-Secure Authentication and Key Agreement via Abstract Multi-Agent Interaction

-\textbf{Key agreement:} If the client is successfully authenticated, a secret session key can be computed as a function $\mathtt{key}(H_l, \pi)$, where the client uses $\mathtt{key}(H_t, \pi_c)$ and the server uses $\mathtt{key}(H_l, \pi_u)$; if $\pi_c = \pi_u$, then the computed keys will be equal.
-One possible implementation of the key function is by concatenating the probabilities $\pi(A_c^t | H_l), t=0,...l$ and pushing the resulting bit-string through a suitable hash function to produce a key with a desired length.
-While key agreement is \textit{not} a focus of this paper, we mention it here to show that authentication and key agreement are both supported by \ami, and because it highlights the precision at which an attacker would need to identify the legitimate client model to authenticate and successfully generate the correct key.
+\textbf{Key agreement:} If the client is successfully authenticated, a secret session key can be computed as a function $\mathtt{key}(H_l, \pi)$, where the client uses $\mathtt{key}(H_l, \pi_c)$ and the server uses $\mathtt{key}(H_l, \pi_u)$; if $\pi_c = \pi_u$, then the computed keys will be equal.
+One possible implementation of the key function is by concatenating the probabilities $\pi_u(A_c^t | H_l), t=0,...l$ and pushing the resulting bit-string through a suitable hash function to produce a key with a desired length.

-\textbf{Protocol security:} An intruder who wants to authenticate as user $u$ must reconstruct the correct model $\pi_u$ based only on the observed history $H_l$ and possibly recorded histories from previous authentications.
-This problem of modelling the behavior of another agent is widely studied in AI research and known to be hard \citep{albrecht2018autonomous}.
-For example, modelling another agent’s behavior as a deterministic finite automaton is NP-complete in both the exact and approximate cases \citep{gold1978complexity,pitt1989inductive}.